w3f/Grants-Program/applications/Bono_Network.md

 1. **Bono Core**
    - **Description**: Development of smart contracts for legal document approvals, integration with the High Table network, and verification of documents.
-   - **Technology Stack**: Substrate-based smart contracts, Polkadot integration, IPFS for document storage.
+   - **Technology Stack**: Substrate-based smart contracts, Polkadot integration, IPFS for document storage, KYC layer (currently Concordium) for member verification.

 2. **Zero-Knowledge (ZK) Module**
    - **Description**: Implementation of zero-knowledge proofs for verifying legal documents without revealing sensitive information.
 This module also aims to protect political dissidents by preventing false targeting through international organizations like Interpol.
    - **Technology Stack**: ZK-SNARKs/ZK-STARKs integrated with Substrate, utilizing Rust for development.

 3. **GitLaw**
    - **Description**: An open-source, version-controlled repository of laws and regulations that integrates into Substrate to create an immutable record.
 This ensures that Codename Arbiter has access to up-to-date legal information across different jurisdictions.
+The immutable record will be in Sync with a DB on Github + Gitlab
    - **GitHub Repository**: [GitLaw Repository](https://github.com/BonoNetwork/Gitlaw)
-   - **Technology Stack**: Integration with Substrate, use of IPFS for decentralized storage.
+   - **Technology Stack**: Integration with Substrate, use of IPFS or other technologies for decentralized storage.

 4. **Decentralized Treasury System**
-   - **Description**: A treasury system that supports the High Table token mechanism, where staked tokens represent a seigniorage of assets like BTC, DOT, ETH, etc. Their value grows based on a delta-neutral strategy, which involves holding the staking token and shorting it on a decentralized exchange (DEX), along with the protocol gains from Bono.
+   - **Description**: A treasury system that supports the High Table token mechanism, where staked tokens represent a seigniorage of assets like BTC, DOT, ETH, etc. Their value grows based on a variety of strategies, along with the protocol gains from Bono.
-   - **Technology Stack**: Smart contracts on Substrate, integration with DeFi protocols.
+   - **Technology Stack**: Smart contracts (EVM/Solidity Mostly), integration with DeFi protocols (Pendle locks,yield markets etc).

 5. **Blockchain of Law**
    - **Description**: A collaborative effort between Bono and the Web3 Foundation to create a dedicated blockchain for legal processes.
 Initially, Bono will launch as a protocol and remain blockchain-agnostic at the core level, ensuring interoperability and broad adoption.
    - **Technology Stack**: Custom Substrate-based blockchain, interoperability with Polkadot ecosystem.
-We may also use Aleph Zero initially for its privacy and scalability features.
-   - **RWA Tokenization**: Making Litigation Bonds More Accessible, especially in less developed regions.
+   - **RWA & Case Tokenization**: Making Litigation Bonds More Accessible, especially in less developed regions.
+This can solve some economics of litigation.
 ### Documentation

 - **UI Mockups and Designs**: Available upon request and included in the project documentation.
   ![bono](https://github.com/user-attachments/assets/bed1a49d-056e-4e80-9af0-130527efbf94)
 - **API Specifications**: Detailed API documentation for Bono Core, ZK Module, and GitLaw is provided in our technical documents.
 - **Architecture Diagrams**: Detailed diagrams illustrating the interaction between different modules, smart contracts, and external systems are included in our [documentation](https://miro.com/app/board/uXjVKkLBlTE=/).